Sports Massage

 Unlike remedial massage, it is not centred on assessment or diagnosis.

-The same person may receive very different sports massage sessions depending on whether they are:
+The same person may receive very different sessions depending on whether they are building training volume, tapering before an event, or recovering from recent exertion.

 What it’s commonly used for